tejaspant/SDC_Udacity_Term1/Project2_Traffic_Sign_Classifier/README.md

 ![alt text][image7]

 A more uniform distribution of the samples over all the classes can be seen for both the training and validation data set.
 This helps in training the model better.
-The final number of training samples is 89567.
+The final size of the training set is 89567.
 With the augmented dataset, a validation set accuracy of around **98.8%** is achieved.

 ## Acquiring New Images